-The ITT analysis revealed no statistically significant difference in time to first opioid use (continuous days of opioid abstinence) between treatment arms (XR-NTX mean=73.6 days, placebo mean=99.7 days; p=0.110) (Figure 4a).
-In the as-treated analysis (Figure 4b), those who received 3 or more XR-NTX injections had a statistically significantly longer time of continuous days of opioid abstinence (mean=136.4 vs 53.2 days; p=0.002) compared to those who received any number of placebo injections or 2 or fewer XR-NTX injections.
+The ITT analysis revealed no statistically significant difference in time to first opioid use (continuous days of opioid abstinence) between treatment arms (XR-NTX mean = 78.0 days, placebo mean = 63.7 days; P = 0.110) (Fig. 5A).
+In the astreated analysis (Fig. 5B), those who received 3 or more XR-NTX injections had a statistically significantly longer time of continuous days of opioid abstinence (mean = 136.4 vs. 53.2 days; P = 0.002) compared with those who received any number of placebo injections or 2 or fewer XR-NTX injections.